shirhatti/EntityFramework.Docs/ef/miscellaneous/rc1-rc2-upgrade.md

    }
    ````

+> [!TIP]
-Tip: If you use Visual Studio, you can now use Package Manager Console to run EF commands for ASP.NET Core projects (this was not supported in RC1).
+> If you use Visual Studio, you can now use Package Manager Console to run EF commands for ASP.NET Core projects (this was not supported in RC1).
 You still need to register the commands in the `tools` section of `project.json` to do this.

 ## Package Manager Commands Require PowerShell 5